 🥈 Runner-Up: Bitcoin

-While Bitcoin isn't completely anonymous, there are ways that you can safely privatize your transactions on the network with a bit of extra work.
-It's also the most widely accepted cryptocurrency on our list, making it our number two pick for privacy coins.
+While Bitcoin isn't anonymous, there are ways that you can privatize your transactions on the network with a bit of extra work.
+It makes number two on our list because it's the most widly-accepted cryptocurrency on our list.

 Bitcoin takes powers from the central actors and returns it to merchants and consumers, savers and borrowers.
 Bitcoin brings back some pseudonymity in the transactions, and can be irrevocably traded like cash.
 And finally, it points a way towards a single currency – it is a bug, not a feature, that we have multiple global currencies with exchangers and transaction fees in between.